 Following Christ Through the Wilderness | Devotional

 Two fawns were born by our creek this week.
 In years past, we kept the brush cut short, with little wildlife to be found.
-But this year, lack of sleep from a new puppy, my parents’ needs increasing from failing health, along with a feeling of downright exhaustion after a trying last year, nature was set free.
+But this year, lack of sleep from my parents’ needs increased from failing health, along with a feeling of downright exhaustion after a trying last year, nature was set free.

 Last year we had little control of life and nature, however, beauty still broke through.
 And I learned that giving up control (and fear, regret, shame, and even hurt) instead of just losing control, set me free.
 Free to receive Christ.
 And free to receive the beauty of His plan for me.